9 Masters of Vintage Pin Up Art

 In 1975, due to lack of finances, she started producing commercial art for periodicals and paperback publishers, advertisements, and movie posters.
 Olivia mostly did erotically charged images for man’s magazines which led her to become a regular contributor for Playboy in the mid-1980s.

 Her works have been shown in art galleries throughout the States and Japan, and some of them belong to private collectors worldwide.

 Joyce Ballantyne was born in 1918 in Norfolk, Nebraska.
 She started her studies at the University of Nebraska and then transferred to the Art Institute of Chicago to study commercial art and the American Academy of Art.
 For some time Ballantyne illustrated books for Cameo Press and then went to work for Stevens-Gross Studio, where she stayed for more than a decade.

 In 1945, she was recommended by Gil Elvgren to produce some pin-ups for Brown & Bigelow.
 She often used herself as a model.
 In 1959 she released one of the most iconic characters for Coppertone suntan lotion.
-The image of a girl with her bathing suit being tugged down by a small dog became the most celebrated ad.
+The image of a beauty girl with her bathing suit being tugged down by a small dog became the most celebrated vintage ad.

 Featured image: A Pin-up by Joyce Ballantyne, by Susi Pator via flickr